NoroffFEU/development-platforms/strapi.md

 c) Using Render.com to host a PostgreSQL database;
 d) Connecting Render.com to a Github repository containing the Strapi project.

+A detailed guide on how to implement these steps can be found on this [online tutorial](https://www.youtube.com/watch?v=akvItcWW81g)).
 The result has been a functional live API deployed at:

 `https://fff-api.onrender.com/api/articles`